- Calorie density refers to the number of calories in a specific weight of food.

 Noom’s color-coded system encourages you to examine ingrained habits, like how much oil, salad dressing, and butter you put on your food.

-Even small quantities of these red foods are high in calories.
+Even small quantities of these orange foods are high in calories.

-You’ll pay closer attention to how you’re incorporating red foods and what a proper portion size looks like.
+You’ll pay closer attention to how you’re incorporating orange foods and what a proper portion size looks like.

-With our food logger and extensive recipe database, Noomers find tasty alternatives to high-calorie red foods.
+With our food logger and extensive recipe database, Noomers find tasty alternatives to high-calorie orange foods.